vsunkara23/CodePages/README.md

 developers who document code practices, software projects and the latest happenings in software.

-Features include full-text search of wiki pages, creating new pages, support for Markdown and HTML editing, a graphical diff viewer that shows changes between an edit and a previous edit, and a live preview that renders the applied markdown and html formatting on text in real-time.
+Features include full-text search of wiki pages, creating new pages, support for Markdown and HTML editing, a graphical diff viewer that shows changes between an edit and a previous edit, a live preview that renders the applied markdown and html formatting on text in real-time, and code highlighting that supports over 189 languages.

 ##### Deployed to an AWS EC2 instance running on Ubuntu 18.04.4 LTS.
 @ https://rb.gy/xxfwaq